Arts and Culture Grants Program

 The following information explains what you need to know to apply for a grant through the program.

-Before you apply, you should read the guidelines.
+Before you apply, go to GrantsNT website to read the guidelines.

 An overview of the guidelines is provided below.